Skip to content

 Understanding Your Salary Package

 UAE salaries are structured differently from Western pay slips.
 Your "Cost to Company" (CTC) is split into multiple components — understanding each one is essential for comparing offers accurately.
+Use the salary comparison calculator to benchmark any offer against market rates and see the take-home difference versus your home country.

 Basic Salary30–40% of CTC